AdguardTeam/AdguardKnowledgeBase/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 ```
 This rule redirects all requests to example.org/test.mp4 to the resource named noopmp4-1s.

->More information on scriptlets, redirects, and their usage is available in [this GitHub section](https://github.com/AdguardTeam/Scriptlets#adguard-scriptlets-and-redirect-resources).
+>More information on scriptlets, redirects, and their usage is available in [this GitHub section](https://github.com/AdguardTeam/Scriptlets#redirect-resources).

 <a id="non-basic-rules"></a>
 # Non-basic rules

-Other, or non-basic rules are used not for blocking ad requests, but for changing the page appearance.
-They can hide the elements or even convert the overall style of pages.
+However, the capabilities of the basic rules may not be sufficient to block ads.
+Sometimes you need to hide an element or change part of the HTML code of a web page without breaking anything.
+The rules described in this section are created specifically for this purpose.

+<a id="cosmetic-rules"></a>
+## Cosmetic rules

 > Work with non-basic rules requires the basic knowledge of HTML and CSS.
 So, if you want to learn how to make such rules, we recommend to get acquainted with [this documentation](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/What_is_CSS).

-<a id="cosmetic-rules"></a>
-## Cosmetic rules

 <a id="cosmetic-elemhide-rules"></a>
 ### Element hiding rules